Normal viscosity and Viscous resuspension of non-Brownian suspensions: Conclusions

-It would be interesting to investigate lower volume fractions, using a more adequate model for the fluid.
 We only tested homogeneous shear rates configurations, and it seems important to extend this approach to non-homogeneous ones as in many situations (e.g. Poiseuille flow, sediment load), there exists gradient of shear rate which can have consequences on particle migration.
 Besides, as many recent experimental results report a non-linear dependency of the stress with respect to the shear rate, it seems to be important to incorporate in numerical models additional phenomena such as a variable friction coefficients, long-range interactions or non-Newtonian fluid model.